qishiphd/qishiphd.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I'm a weather/climate/hydrodynamic modeler at Michigan Technological University.
+My research focuses on investigating the air-sea interaction process using coupled atmosphere and ocean model as well as remote sensing observations.